hestabroo/website/_posts/2025-08-26-spotifywrapped.md

     display(tagged_artists[tagged_artists['cluster_name']==c].sort_values(by='hr_played', ascending=False).head(10))
   {% endhighlight %}

   Finally, the last piece was to clean up clusters.
 A few "catch-all" clusters appeared seemingly capturing a handful of artists that really didn't fit well anywhere else.
-To keep the list clean, I limited the displayed clusters to just those explaining the top 90% of listening (so the final styles capture 81% of total listening for those keeping track).
+To keep the list clean, I limited the displayed clusters to just those explaining the top 90% of listening (so the final styles capture 81% of total listening, for those keeping track).
 This produces a final list of ~8-12 clean style clusters:

   {% highlight python %}
 artist_labels = tagged_artists.set_index('artist_name')['cluster_name']